HarryWightJr/final_project/README.md

 <br>
 We are building a machine learning model using multiple linear regression algorithm based the correlation between housing prices and crime as well as personal income.
 The model will be designed to output a predicted house sale price by inputting a US county.

+## Data Used

 ![](Images/2019and2020.png)

+Here we can see the year over year for Average Sales Price of Homes, total Violent Crime, and total Property Crime for 2019 and 2020.